lvgl-micropython/lvgl_micropython/README.md

 ***What is LVGL?***

-[LVGL](https://lvgl.io) is a graphics framework writtemn for C99.
+[LVGL](https://lvgl.io) is a graphics framework written for C99.
 It is also written to run on resource constrained devices.
 It is a feature rich framework that provides a plethora of different controls (widgets) as well as the ability to make your owmn custom controls.

 ***What is a binding?***

-A Binding is a code that encapsulates code written in one programming language so it is accessable from another programming language.
+A Binding is code that encapsulates code written in one programming language so it is accessable from another programming language.
 It is best to think of it as a translator, in the case of this project it translates Python to C99 and vice versa.
 It allows us access to the LVGL code by using the Python programming language.